tenthousandrain/tenthousandrain.github.io/_pages/about.md

 About me
 ------
-I'm a third year master graduate from TsingHua University.My research intersets include autonomous control and navigation in robotics.
+I am a third-year master’s student at Tsinghua University, with research interests in autonomous control and navigation for robotics.
-I'm now very fortunate to be advised by [Prof.Dr.Zhangchun](https://www.sic.tsinghua.edu.cn/en/info/1086/1470.htm) from School of Intergrated Circuits,Tsinghua University.
+I'm very fortunate to be advised by [Prof.Dr.Zhangchun](https://www.sic.tsinghua.edu.cn/en/info/1086/1470.htm) from the School of Intergrated Circuits,Tsinghua University.
 ------